 Each school’s curriculum is ambitious for our children and will be tailored to each school’s context.
 Key foundational knowledge such as phonics, handwriting and number sense are taught systematically in the Early Years.
 We teach in a way that supports all children to keep up from the start and close any learning gaps quickly.
 We use targeted keep-up sessions to ensure all children, especially those disadvantaged, have the key knowledge they need to access the wider curriculum.
 We ensure there is explicit planning and teaching of vocabulary within the provision to close the language gap.
 At Compass, we embrace equity and social justice, and this is key in our drive to narrow the disadvantaged gap and ensure all children thrive.

 We know that phonics provides children with key skills to support the successful development of reading and writing.
-Phonics is taught daily in Reception and children receive repeated practice and application opportunities using matched decodable books.
+Phonics is taught daily in Nursery, Reception and Year 1. children receive repeated practice and application opportunities using matched decodable books.
 We identify children at risk of falling behind and implement effective keep-up support.
 We use the Little Wandle Letters and Sounds a complete Systematic Synthetic Phonics Program.
 The link below provides support and further information for parents www.littlewandlelettersandsounds.org.uk/for-parents

 Children are taught to spell using the Little Wandle Phonics.
 Children will be taught to form letters correctly.
 As children’s ability to identify sounds in words develops, we use talk for writing to encourage children to rehearse their ideas before writing.
 Children in reception progress from writing letters, to words and then sentences by the summer term.
 We use contexts such as the wider curriculum, books or even as a stimulus for writing.
 In Reception, opportunities are provided daily for children to master writing.
 Within the week this will include writing within the provision, teacher focus groups and whole class writing sessions, alongside keep-up sessions.
 We use explicit and direct instruction during adult-led sessions throughout the week.
 As children develop their proficiency in writing, they will be supported to write more regularly, independently, and at greater length.